 - a psychological evaluation, including questions about your symptoms, medical and family history, lifestyle, and childhood

-SSRIs and SNRIs are the most commonly prescribed medical treatments for panic disorder.
-However, other medications are available.
+SSRIs and SNRIs are the most commonly prescribed medical treatments for panic disorder, but other medications are available.
+Lifestyle changes, such as therapy, can also prove helpful.

-If you experience panic attack symptoms, speak to a doctor about your treatment options.
+If you think you have experienced panic attack symptoms, speak with a doctor about your treatment options.